Mulhouse, another way of enjoying Alsace

-Hotels in Mulhouse
+Book a Hotel in Mulhouse

 A pioneering city at the time of the industrial revolution in France, Mulhouse has flourished thanks to the Textile, Chemical and Mechanical industry.
 From its past, Mulhouse has preserved an impressive heritage: the historic town which is shown off to advantage, impressive private mansions and the largest technical museum in Europe.